qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

   }
 ```

-This method passes invocation to DataGridChanged method which assigns a handler to dataGrid's Control
+2. This method passes a call to the DataGridChanged method, which assigns a handler to the Control Loaded event of the dataGrid object.
-Loaded event.

 ```csharp
   private void DataGridChanged(SfDataGrid dataGrid)
   {